BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping: Optical Data Acquisition

 \subsection{System Setup}

-The surveys were conducted using the Girona1000, a variant of the Girona500 hovering AUV \citep{Girona500} developed at the University of Girona for operations at depths of up to \SI{1000}{\meter}.
-The reconfigurable vehicle was equipped with two cameras to gather the optical data, along with a Doppler-Velocity Logger (DVL), a Global Navigation Satellite System (GNSS), an Inertial Navigation System (INS), and a Sound Velocity Sensor (SVS) to estimate the vehicle's position and orientation during the surveys. \figref{fig:girona1000} displays the Girona1000 AUV with all the mounted sensors, while Tables \ref{tab:girona_sensor_distance_offsets} and \ref{tab:girona_sensor_angle_offsets} list the sensor offsets with respect to the Girona1000's centre of gravity. \tabref{tab:sensor_configs_optical_surveys}, in turn, summarizes the key configurations and characteristics of all the sensors.
+The surveys were conducted using the Girona1000, a variant of the Girona500 hovering AUV \citep{Girona500} developed at the University of Girona for operations at depths of up to 1000\,\unit{m}.
+The reconfigurable vehicle was equipped with two cameras to gather the optical data, along with a Doppler-Velocity Logger (DVL), a Global Navigation Satellite System (GNSS), an Inertial Navigation System (INS), and a Sound Velocity Sensor (SVS) to estimate the vehicle's position and orientation during the surveys.
+Figure~\ref{fig:girona1000} displays the Girona1000 AUV with all the mounted sensors, while Tables \ref{tab:girona_sensor_distance_offsets} and \ref{tab:girona_sensor_angle_offsets} list the sensor offsets with respect to the Girona1000's centre of gravity.
+Table~\ref{tab:sensor_configs_optical_surveys}, in turn, summarizes the key configurations and characteristics of all the sensors.